marksmccann/froyo/docs/getting-started/creating-a-component.md

 ### Render Something

-We have a component, but it doesn't do anything.
-Update the `render` method to render a string within the root element.
+Next, let's update the `render` method so that it does something &mdash; render a string within the root element.

 ```js
 render() {